bensheldon/activerecord-has_some_of_many/README.md

 # `activerecord-has_some_of_many`

-Adds optimized Active Record association methods for "top N" queries to ActiveRecord using `JOIN LATERAL` that are eager-loadable to avoid N+1 queries.
-For example:
+This gem adds new optimized Active Record association methods (`has_one_of_many`, `has_some_of_many`) for "top N" queries to ActiveRecord using `JOIN LATERAL` that are eager-loadable (`includes(:association)`, `preloads(:association)`) to avoid N+1 queries, and is compatible with typical queries and batch methods (`find_each`, `in_batches`, find_in_batches`).
+For example, you might have these types of queries in your application:

-- Finding the most recent post each for a collection of users
+- Users have many posts, and you want to query the most recent post for each user
-- Finding the top five ranked comments each for a collection of users
+- Posts have many comments, and you want to query the 5 most recent visible comments for each post
+- Posts have many comments, and you want to query the one comment with the largest `votes_count` for each post

 You can read more about these types of queries on [Benito Serna's "Fetching the top n per group with a lateral join with rails"](https://bhserna.com/fetching-the-top-n-per-group-with-a-lateral-join-with-rails.html).